 Cons of Biguanide Sanitizers

 Biguanides are known to erode certain plastic components, such as jets, causing them to no longer stay in place.
 Biguanides and their proprietary companion components are significantly more expensive than most other sanitizing systems.
 Many people report coughing and burning sensations in the lungs and eyes after inhaling steam in hot tubs treated with biguanide sanitizers.
-Hydrogen Peroxide can be dangerous to store, handle and transport.
+Commercial Hydrogen Peroxide used in hot tubs can be dangerous to store, handle and transport.
 Biguanide sanitizers often fail to prevent algae slime.

 Mystery Ingredient Systems